 Recent research confirms that trucks hold their value the best of all vehicles.
 And while size matters, bigger isn’t better when it comes to depreciation.
 Midsize pickup trucks depreciated less than full-sized pickups, and small cars depreciated less than midsize cars.
 If you plan to trade in your car or truck after a few years, consider buying a vehicle that is likely to hold its value longer to get a better trade-in value.

-The SoFi Relay money tracker app now features Auto Tracker.
+The SoFi Insights money tracker app now features Auto Tracker.
 Discover real-time vehicle values in just a few clicks.

 At what mileage do cars lose value?